top of page

 Rights

 The Writer's Workout requests you keep all information regarding your entries secret until after April 21, 2026.
 This is for your protection, to help you remain anonymous and prevent judgement bias.
-The Writer's Workout requests one-time, non-exclusive serial rights with worldwide distribution.
+The Writer's Workout requests one-time, non-exclusive rights with worldwide distribution.
 We do not retain the right to republish a work in an additional compilation.

 Winning pieces will be published in our first FEST anthology, available in digital and print in early June.